 - February 5, 2018 – Unified Auditions, Chicago

 - February 6, 2018 – Unified Auditions, Chicago (Theatre Tech Reviews on this date at Unified)

 - February 7, 2018 – Unified Auditions, Chicago

 - February 17, 2018 – On campus (for transfer students)

 - March 10, 2018 – On campus (for transfer students) – Includes Open House

 Priority will be given to those applicants who are academically eligible and who interview and audition early.
 We encourage students to sign up for interview and portfolio review slots early in the application process so that they can receive notifications about their admission status as soon as possible.

 After the Department of Theatre faculty members review your audition and/or interview and the status of your application to the university, we will notify the Office of Admissions and Records (OAR) of our recommendation.
-OAR will post admission decisions on its website.
+OAR will post admission decisions in the My Illini Portal.